 Income and expenditure

 We aim to be transparent on our funding, which varies a little from year to year.
-Broadly speaking, subscriptions from higher education institutions (listed here) provide 45% of our income; corporate Partners (here) provide 30% of income; events raise 15% of income; and the rest comes from co-sponsored projects.
+Broadly speaking, subscriptions from higher education institutions (listed here) and corporate Partners (listed here) provide the bulk of our income (around 80%, split evenly between the two categories).
+The rest of our income comes from events (10% to 15% of income, depending on year) and co-sponsored projects.

 Our spending is generally in the region of half a million pounds a year.
-As a charity, we cannot make a profit and, if there is a surplus, it is cautiously invested as charitable reserves for future use.
-Our expenditure for a typical year looks like this.
+As a charity, we cannot make a profit.
+If there is a surplus, as in some recent years, it is cautiously invested as charitable reserves for future use.
+If there is a deficit, as in 2019/20, we dip into our reserves.
+Our expenditure for a typical year is shown in the chart below (although in COVID-affected years, we spent less than shown on some items, such as in-person events and travel).